cambridge-healthcare/grunt-cdndeps/README.md

 ]
 ```

-In the above case, calling `cdn_paths` with `production = true` will give us `//cdnjs.cloudflare.com/ajax/libs/raphael/2.1.2/raphael-min.js`.
-With `production = false`, we will instead get `cdns/DmitryBaranovskiy/raphael/v2.1.2/raphael.js`.
+In the above case, calling `cdn_paths` with `production: true` will give us `//cdnjs.cloudflare.com/ajax/libs/raphael/2.1.2/raphael-min.js`.
+With `production: false`, we will instead get `cdns/DmitryBaranovskiy/raphael/v2.1.2/raphael.js`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).